 Depression is a mental health condition or mental illness often marked by depressive symptoms such as sadness, low mood, and negative thinking.
-It may not only affect how someone thinks and feels but also affect a person’s life, including their self-esteem, productivity, family life, or ability to take care of themselves.
+Its symptoms may not only affect how depressed individuals think and feel but also their self-esteem, productivity, family life, physical health, or ability to take care of themselves.

-Because depression may affect how a person sees themselves and the world around them, some scientists hypothesized whether what a depressed person is seeing is a distorted image or a heightened sense of reality.
+Because depression may affect how people see themselves and the world around them, some scientists hypothesized whether what a depressed person is seeing is a distorted image or a heightened sense of reality.
 This question sits behind the hypothesis of depressive realism.
-Although there may not be a defined answer to the debate, psychologists have had an interest in researching the concept of depressive realism for decades.
+Although there may not be a defined answer to the debate, psychologists have had an interest in researching the depressive realism hypothesis for decades.

 Depressive realism is a psychological hypothesis that asserts that depressed individuals may be more accurate in their assessments of certain situations.
 This belief is in contrast to what is known as “optimistic bias,” in which some people may see the world in a more positive light when things are going wrong.

 The depressive realism hypothesis was first proposed by L. B. Alloy and L. Y. Abramson in the late 1970s.
-Their initial experiment aimed to test this hypothesis and determine whether depressed college students attending university might have a more realistic outlook than others.
+Their initial experiment aimed to test this hypothesis and determine whether depressed college students attending university might have a more realistic outlook than others, aka depressive realism.

 A cognitive distortion is one of many cognitive biases that may lead someone to have thoughts or beliefs that are inaccurate or not based on reality.
 Those living with depression may engage in these habits of thought, although not only those with mental health conditions experience cognitive distortions.
+Both depressed and nondepressed individuals are subject to these cognitive biases.
 There are several cognitive distortions recognized in modern psychology, including the following.

 Polarized thinking, also called “black-and-white thinking,” may be a way of seeing people, events, and things on one end of the spectrum or another.
 A person who engages in polarized thinking may see something as all “good” or all “bad.”